JeongMyeonghoon1105/CodingLab/README.md

-# This Repo is source of Dongtan Coding Lab Academy Website
+# This Repo is source of Dongtan Coding Lab Website

 > https://dongtancodinglab.herokuapp.com/